Financial Institutions Sentiment Survey 2021

 Technology remains the top investment priority for the UK financial services sector as firms seek to improve the customer experience, drive growth and boost productivity by investing in the cloud, APIs and Artificial Intelligence.

 Spotlight on sustainability

-For a more detailed look at the research, download our full interactive report.
+For a more detailed look at the research, download our full report (PDF, 5MB).

 Important legal information